straightvisions/plugin_sv_tracking_manager/readme.txt

 License: GPL-3.0-or-later
 License URI: https://www.gnu.org/licenses/gpl-3.0-standalone.html

-SV Tracking Manager allows you to implement tracking scripts on your website - DSGVO compatible with <a href="https://usercentrics.com/">Usercentrics</a> support.
+SV Tracking Manager allows you to implement tracking scripts on your website - GDPR (DSGVO) compatible with <a href="https://usercentrics.com/">Usercentrics</a> support.

 == Description ==

 This lightweight plugin is an advanced tracking manager and allows you to implement various tags from different tracking providers.

-✔ DSGVO ready (via Usercentrics)
+✔ GDPR (DSGVO) ready (via Usercentrics)
 ✔ Bing
 ✔ Facebook
 ✔ Google Analytics (including User Identification and Custom Events)